topcake01/ioBroker.rct/README.md

 Please note that this is a private project and that I (Markus Lauff) am not related to RCT in any way.

-Show values of a RCT Power photovolatics power converter
+Show values of a RCT Power photovoltaics power converter

 ## REMARKS